-Background Clearances: All individuals who regularly interact with children under 18 years of age in Army-sponsored and sanctioned CYS programs are required to undergo detailed initial background checks as well as periodic re-investigations.
+Background Clearances: All individuals who have regular contact with children & youth over an extended period (more than 2 weeks) in Army-sponsored and sanctioned CYS programs are required to undergo detailed initial background checks as well as periodic re-investigations.

-New center-based direct care personnel & SKIES contractors may start working with children/youth under Line of Sight Supervision (LOSS) when all Installation Records Checks (IRC) are complete & favorably adjudicated and the Tier-1 investigation has been successfully initiated.
+New center-based direct care personnel & SKIES contractors may start working with children/youth under Line of Sight Supervision (LOSS) when all Installation Records Checks (IRC) are complete & favorably adjudicated, and the Tier-1 investigation has been successfully initiated.
 Upon satisfactory completion and adjudication of the Tier-1 investigation, employees and contractors will then be released from LOSS protocols.
 FCC Homes may open with Provisional Clearance protocols but are subject to specific and enhanced supervisory oversight by the FCC Director.